TABLE OF CONTENTS

 Knowing your inventory front to back and realizing what products will be best suited for specific groups of people (beginners, people with pain, those looking for more energy, etc.) will get you further in the marijuana industry.

 Customers will also want to know dosing recommendations, how to use certain products, like extracts and edibles, and even how the cannabis is grown and processed.

-Essentially, being a cannabis expert that is dedicated to serving customers is the best way to describe being a Budtender.
+Essentially, being a Master of Marijuana that is dedicated to serving customers is the best way to describe being a Budtender.